-The Marketing Automation industry immediately became such a good opportunity for new businesses.
-Eloqua was the proof of that.
+The Marketing Automation industry immediately become a massive opportunity, with Eloqua leading the way.
 It took less than a couple of years to see the beginning of the dances with the next generation of Marketing Automation Platforms: Marketo, Pardot, ExactTarget, and many others.

-In only a few years from its launch, Marketing Automation was already the biggest subset of the whole CRM industry.
+In just a few years after launch, Marketing Automation was already the biggest subset of the entire CRM industry.